Poverty in Cambodia

 Delicious food in a filthy restaurant

 So we head to the central market, to find something to eat and to look around.
 However, we do not immediately find food stalls nearby, and the Art Deco building is more interesting than the goods that are sold here.
 Finally, we decide to eat in a local chophouse, and order by looking into the cooking pots and pointing out what we want.
 The food is delicious, but the environment can best be paraphrased as a stable; filthy, and greasy.
 All waste is just thrown on the floor.
-The meal cost only 1.25 $ in total, two cans of cola included, that compensates a lot of course.
+The meal cost only 1.25 $ in total, two cans of cola included, which compensates a lot of course.

 Local coconut curry with fish or chicken